jjone36/tmdb/README.md

 ![page](https://github.com/jjone36/tmdb/blob/master/img.PNG)

 The metric used is the root-mean-squared error and the accuracy of the first baseline model is **2.1347** by a Elastic Net model.
-The final submission public LB score **1.7249**, Top 18% (242nd of 1400) and private LB score **1.----**.
+The final submission public LB score **1.7249**, Top 18% (242nd of 1400).
 The best single model I've built during the competition was a CatBoost model (max_depth = 9, learning_rate = .05).
 The final prediction has made by stacking 3 layers with residual weighted boosting technique and ensembling.

 <br>